How and When to Empower People to Make Decisions in Your Organization

 How to involve employees in decision making and continuous improvement activities is the strategic aspect of involvement and can include such methods as suggestion systems, manufacturing cells, work teams, product teams, department meetings, continuous improvement meetings, Kaizen (continuous improvement) events, corrective action processes and periodic discussions of courses of action with the manager.

 Intrinsic to most employee involvement processes is training in team effectiveness, communication, and problem-solving; the development of reward and recognition systems; and frequently, the sharing of gains made through employee involvement efforts.

 Employee Involvement Model

-- Sell: the supervisor makes the decision and then attempts to gain commitment from staff by selling the positive aspects of the decision.
+The supervisor makes the decision and then attempts to gain commitment from staff by selling the positive aspects of the decision.
 Sell is useful when employee commitment is needed, but the decision is not open to employee influence.

-- Consult: the supervisor invites input into a decision while retaining authority to make the final decision herself.
+The supervisor invites input into a decision while retaining authority to make the final decision herself.
 The key to a successful consultation is to inform employees, on the front end of the discussion, that their input is needed, but that the supervisor is retaining the authority to make the final decision.
 It is the level of involvement that can create employee dissatisfaction most readily when this is not clear to the people providing input.

 Adding to the Model

-- Delegate: the supervisor turns the decision over to another party.
+The supervisor turns the decision over to another party.
 The key to successful delegation is to always build a feedback loop and a timeline into the process.
 The supervisor must also share any "preconceived picture" he has of the anticipated outcome of the process.